-Land Use Planning and Leasing Reform
+Land Use Planning and Nepa Compliance

-In order to identify resource conflicts earlier in the leasing process, the BLM instituted three-pronged approach to leasing reform, which includes standardizing lease requirements for consistency and fairness, providing a more thorough lease-sale parcel review process, and analyzing leasing and development areas defined in master leasing plans.
+In 2010, in order to identify resource conflicts earlier in the leasing process, the BLM instituted three-pronged approach to leasing reform, which includes standardizing lease requirements for consistency and fairness, providing a more thorough lease-sale parcel review process, and analyzing leasing and development areas defined in master leasing plans.

 Leasing decisions are analyzed thoroughly in the course of preparing the land management plan/environmental impact statement (EIS), which addresses the cumulative impacts of leasing, exploration, and development.
 These EISs include: a reasonably foreseeable development scenario for long-term oil and gas development (for example, an estimate of the number of oil and gas wells that might be drilled); a cumulative impact analysis of existing and anticipated oil and gas activity; and lease stipulations that will be attached to each lease to ensure environmental protection.
+Additional programmatic NEPA, is conducted when proponents have large projects involving hundreds or thousands of wells over 5, 10, 15, or even 20 years, depending on market condition.
+These large volumes of wells are analyzed cumulatively for impacts of all resources and values and landscape level mitigation is determined.

-All leases come with stipulations to protect the environment.
-They can also include specific restrictions, such as limits on seasons when drilling can occur and restrictions on surface occupancy by oil and gas operators.
+Stipulations may also include specific restrictions, such as limits on seasons when drilling can occur and restrictions on surface occupancy by oil and gas operators.

-A second level of environmental analysis is conducted at the APD stage for each new oil and gas well.
+Another level of environmental analysis is conducted at the APD stage for each new oil and gas well.
 These analyses include:

 Site-specific mitigation (environmental protection) measures in the form of “conditions of approval” that are attached to every single permit without exception.
 These are protection measures in addition to lease stipulations.